 Less than most people think up front, more than most people think ongoing:

 The ongoing line is the one that matters.
 A corporation must file a T2 every year, even with no activity, and needs proper books and financial statements behind it.
+If you want to see exactly what that annual job involves before you commit to it, our step-by-step T2 filing guide walks through all ten steps.
 Realistically, incorporating adds a few thousand dollars a year in professional costs, so the tax deferral needs to beat that before incorporation nets out positive.

 When does incorporating start making sense?